FluffyBullet/BensRental/README.md

 ### For Users:

 As a User, I:
-1. Want to see what days are avaialble to be booked
+1. Want to see what days are available to be booked
 1. What the caravan looks like, Internally and Externally
 1. Contact the owner with queries regarding the Caravan/my booking
 1. Create an Account to book holiday's
 1. Book a stay via the website
 1. See the Weather forecast for a day/week (API with weather site, added as a condition - may need to be added at a later date)
 1. View my historic visits/bookings and personal notes for the trips.
-1. Have quick access to links where the accomodation may be advertised
+1. Have quick access to links where the accommodation may be advertised
 1. Wish to update my details stored on my profile

 ### For Owners: